njoubert/njoubert.com/rtc/README.md

 # z00m is not zoom

-v0.0.2 - you can connect to another person! v0.0.1 - selfie video view works!
+* v0.0.2 - you can connect to another person! lots of bugs though.
+* v0.0.1 - selfie video view works!

 ## Awesome Stuff